 Yes.
-Although Citrix recommends that the same CPU type is used throughout the pool (homogeneous resource pool) it is possible for hosts with different CPU types to join pool (heterogeneous).
-Heterogeneous resource pools are made possible by using the technologies in recent Intel (FlexMigration) and AMD (Extended Migration) CPUs that provide CPU "masking" or "leveling".
-These features allow a CPU to be configured to appear as providing a different make, model, or functionality than it actually does.
-This enables you to create pools of hosts with disparate CPUs but still safely support live migrations.
-Refer to the XenServer 6.5 Administrator's Guide for more details.
+Although Citrix recommends that the same CPU type is used throughout the pool (homogeneous resource pool), it is possible for hosts with different CPU types to join pool (heterogeneous), provided they are from the same vendor.
+Refer to the XenServer 7.0 Administrator's Guide for details.

-For updated information about the support for CPU masking for specific CPU types, refer to the XenServer Hardware Compatibility List (HCL).
+For updated information about the support for feature masking for specific CPU types, refer to the XenServer Hardware Compatibility List (HCL).